-Major extensions to the language and the JDK have been added with recent Java releases- most prominently "Lambdas & The new language features include lambda expressions and method references attendants will gain an overview of the new language features and will practice their use in hand-on labs, and will gain an overview of the module
+Major extensions to the language and the JDK have been added since release 8 of Java - most prominently "Lambdas & The new language features include lambda expressions and method references attendants will enjoy in-depth coverage of the lambdas and streams, will practice their use in hand-on labs, and will gain an overview of the module